robertoalonsotrillo/_Demiurge_/README.md

 - **Transformer encoder-only model**
 -  **Transformer model** (Vaswani et al. 2017)

 Both the "LSTM" and "TransformerEncoderOnlyModel" are one step prediction models, while "LSTMEncoderDecoderModel" and "TransformerModel" can predict descriptor sequences with specified sequence length.
 Once you train the model, record the `wandb_run_id` and paste it on the [prediction notebook](https://github.com/buganart/descriptor-transformer/blob/main/predict_notebook/descriptor_model_predict.ipynb).
 Then, provide paths to the `RAW generated audio DB` and `Prediction DB`, and run the notebook.
-The notebook will generate new descriptors using the descriptor model and convert them back into audio.
+The notebook will generate new descriptors using the descriptor model and convert them back into `.wav` audio files.

 #### Training (script alternative)